Patrick Burns (businessman): British Columbia

 From the early 1900s to 1914, he was the principal meat supplier for the workers during the construction of the Grand Trunk Pacific Railway.
-One of the Foley, Welch and Stewart, sternwheelers, the Skeena was used for the express purpose of delivering Burns' beef to the railway construction camps in British Columbia.
+One of the Foley, Welch and Stewart, sternwheelers, the Skeena was used for the express purpose of delivering Burns's beef to the railway construction camps in British Columbia.

 As part of his western expansion, Burns purchased several thousand acres of land south of Vancouver with the intent of using it for grazing cattle.
 The property included a significant amount of wetland that was not ideal terrain for cattle grazing and so failed.
 The land was renamed the Burns Bog and maintained its original state until around the 1940s, when peat harvesting began and parts of the bog were dug up.

 In 1907, Dominic Burns, a brother, oversaw the construction of Burns Foods' first slaughterhouse in Vancouver.
 When it was torn down in 1969 the man in charge of the demolition said it was the toughest building to destroy he had ever seen with brick walls that were 36 cm thick.
 Burns constructed the historic 18 West Hastings Street as his regional head office and one of several retail outlets in the city.
 The building is a six-storey brick Edwardian commercial building on West Hastings Street, Vancouver.
 During the late 19th and early 20th centuries, the Hastings Street corridor was the centre for Vancouver's trade and manufacturing.

 In 1910, Dominic had the Vancouver Block built on Granville Street, Vancouver.
 Dominic moved into the penthouse upon completion of the building in 1912 and lived there until his death in 1933.
 The building is recognized by its large clock tower and has incredible historic value with its prominent location, the highest point of land in Downtown Vancouver, and being an early example of Edwardian commercial buildings that typified the building boom at the turn of the 20th century.

-The Blakeburn coalmine, near Princeton and Coalmont, was another of Burns' ventures.
+The Blakeburn coalmine, near Princeton and Coalmont, was another of Burns's ventures.